waaeer/perl-orm-easy/README.md

 The function accepts the current `internal_data` structure, modifies it and returns the new value.
 This structure represents the current state of the query preparation.
 `query` is the parameter of mget which is translated to the query function.

+Postquery functions for superclasses are called after postquery function for the current class.

 The `internal_data` structure has the following fields:

 * wheres -- array of where quals to be joined with `AND`